eclipse-iofog/iofog.org/content/docs/2.0.0/platform-deployment/kubernetes-prepare-cluster.md

   <p>There are two flavours of Control Plane deployments - Remote and Kubernetes.
 This guide will focus on deploying a Remote Control Plane on a Kubernetes cluster.
 Go to <a href="remote-control-plane.html">Remote - Deploy Control Plane</a> to deploy the Control Plane on a Linux host instead.
 Keep in mind that in such case, it will be necessary to prepare the host for Controller as well.</p>
 </aside>

-# Kubernetes - Prepare A Cluster
+# Prepare your Kubernetes Cluster

 Some components of an Edge Compute Network ('ECN') can be deployed on Kubernetes.
 These component include Controllers. `iofogctl` will also install ioFog Operator and Kubelet to assist in the Kubernetes-deploy Control Plane.